 A qualified accountant, Richard joined the firm in 2015 when it had just won crime tenders, only to see them overturned, and the LASPO cuts were continuing to bite.
 He reversed its strategy of contraction and successfully embarked on a programme of growth based on mixed sources of income.
 He secured Lexcel accreditation in record time.

-Sally has run this small, highly-regarded immigration firm for nearly 20 years, ensuring it can fulfil its guiding principle of ensuring access to justice for its clients.
+Sally has run this small, highly-regarded immigration firm for nearly 20 years, ensuring it can fulfil its guiding principle of securing access to justice for its clients.
 She is praised for her innovative and robust management style, and for implementing practical systems to enable the firm to remain commercially viable while delivering the highest-quality advice.

 Housing sponsored by Garden Court Chambers